Next Festival will be in early November 2014 | 8am-2pm

 Festival entry is free | There is a fee to mill your mesquite into flour

 This event gathers our community to celebrate sustainable living and the edible bounties of the Sonoran Desert.
 Through the choices we make about the food we eat and the way we live, we can leave a smaller ecological footprint on our land and create a healthier, more sustainable Tucson for birds, other wildlife and people.

-- Explore the Mason Center, a demonstration of sustainable living in the Sonoran Desert.
-This year, the main building is being converted into a net-zero energy building—producing as much energy as it uses on an annual basis.
+- Explore the Mason Center, a demonstration of sustainable living in the Sonoran Desert including techniques such as rainwater harvesting, green construction, composting toilets and more.
+Photovoltaics, insulation and other upgrades have allowed the main building to be converted into a net-zero energy building—producing as much energy as it uses on an annual basis.

-- Get your mesquite pods milled into delicious, gluten-free flour.
-Mesquite milling details
+- Get your mesquite pods milled into delicious, gluten-free mesquite flour.
+See mesquite milling details below.

 - Bring the kids for face painting, bird feeder building, and more hands-on activities.

 - Grab some snacks from Food Trucks and vendors

 - Many local organizations will be on-site to answer your sustainability questions, sell gifts, and give demonstrations and presentations.
 (In 2013 we had Arizona Native Plant Society, Bean Tree Farm, GeoInnovations, Edible Baja Arizona, Friends of Ironwood Forest, Jay & Carol Cole, National Phenology Network, Native Seeds/SEARCH, Pima Association of Governments’ Sustainable Environment Program, Pima Department of Environmental Quality, chiltepin sales by Charles DeConcini, Tortolita Middle School, Tucson Audubon’s Nature Shops, Desert Harvesters and more.)